SAP-samples/btp-terraform-mooc-terra1/units/unit_4_1/README.md

 }
 ```

 Looks like we are done.
-Let's startthe provisioning.
+Let's start the provisioning.

 ### Applying the change